OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping: Conclusion

 \section{Conclusion}

-This paper developed \methodname{}, an online hybrid method that builds globally accurate SDFs from streaming point cloud data at scene scales.
-Our method combines an explicit SDF prior from gradient-augmented interpolation in a semi-sparse octree with an implicit residual from a neural network feature decoder.
-Through extensive experiments, we demonstrate that \methodname{} is more accurate and efficient than state-of-the-art methods.
-Future work will focus on utilizing \methodname{} in robot localization, navigation, and manipulation.
+This paper developed \methodname, an online hybrid method for globally accurate SDF estimation from streaming point cloud data at large scales.
+Our method combines an explicit octree prior with an implicit neural residual.
+Our evaluation shows that this combination achieves more accurate and efficient SDF reconstruction than state-of-the-art methods.
+Future work will focus on utilizing \methodname in robot localization, navigation, and manipulation.

 { }